chef-boneyard/chef-rfc/rfc062-exit-status.md

 Exit Code        | Reason            | Details
 -------------    | -------------     |-----
-35               | Reboot Scheduled  | Reboot has been scheduled in the run state 37               | Reboot Needed     | Reboot needs to be completed 40               | Reboot Now        | The system is rebooting 41               | Reboot Failed     | Initiated Reboot failed - due to permissions or any other reason
+35               | Reboot Scheduled  | Reboot has been scheduled in the run state 37               | Reboot Needed     | Reboot needs to be completed 41               | Reboot Failed     | Initiated Reboot failed - due to permissions or any other reason